Disclaimer

 Is Heaven saying something?

-And finally ... about 2025's Jubilee Year of Hope - I think these photos may also serve as a prophetic reminder for the Jubilee: JESUS - THE EUCHARIST - HE IS OUR UNFAILING HOPE!
+And finally ... about the 2025 Jubilee Year of Hope - I think these photos may also serve as a prophetic reminder for the Jubilee: JESUS - TRULY PRESENT IN THE EUCHARIST - IS OUR UNFAILING HOPE!
 Amen.

 Saint of the Month - February 2025: Blessed Eustochio of Padua